 When I was four, just after my father completed his Ph.D. from the University of Chicago, our family moved to Texas.

-Before that dream became a reality, I remember always being interested in learning more by reading and studying as many books as I could on dolphins, whales, oceanography, and marine biology.
-Unfortunately, we didn't have access to the internet or Google at that time!
+Before that dream became a reality, I remember always being interested in learning more by reading and studying as many books (and encyclopedias) as I could on dolphins, whales, oceanography, and marine biology.
+Unfortunately, at that time, there wasn’t access to the Web or Google.

 I spent most of my childhood (and through high school) as a swimmer, and also played water-polo on our high school swim team.

-I also enjoyed being part of our neighborhood swim team and swimming in AAU. 🏊♂️ I spent many summers lifeguarding and teaching swim lessons which were fun to be a part of.
+I also enjoyed competing on our neighborhood swim team and in AAU.
+I spent many summers lifeguarding and teaching swim lessons which were always fun to be a part of.

 "After the magic moment when my eyes were opened to the sea, it was no longer possible to see, think, and live as before." ~Jacques-Yves Cousteau

-I was pretty psyched and decided to become (Scuba) certified at age 14, earning several PADI dive certifications (OW, AOW, and Rescue Diver).
-Okay, it's not Navy SEAL material, but it's a start.
+I was pretty motivated and decided to become (Scuba) certified at age 14, earning several PADI dive certifications (OW, AOW, and Rescue Diver).
+It's not Navy SEAL worthy, but it's a good place to start.

 At the "Multi-species stadium," I was able to work with and help train Atlantic bottlenose dolphins (Tursiops truncatus), Pacific white-sided dolphins (Lagenorhynchus obliquidens), beluga whales (Delphinapterus leucas), and Pacific black whales (Pseudorca crassidens).